-Over the past few months, more than 1,100 children have contributed to the discussion about how the money from the Children's Wallet should be spent.
-Just like last year, poverty is the number one concern.
-"I can hardly imagine there being children without a bag and shoes."
+Over the past few months, more than 1,100 children have contributed their ideas on how the money from the Children's Wallet should be spent.
+Just like last year, poverty is number 1.
+“I can barely imagine that there are children without bags and shoes.”

-The Kinderwallet is a unique initiative of Kinderpostzegels, where children can choose the allocation of a special fund.
-During interactive workshops, they learn about challenges children may face and consider which children need extra support.
+The Children's Wallet is a unique method from Kinderpostzegels where children themselves get to choose the destination of a special fund.
+During interactive workshops, they learn about problems children can have and think about which children need extra help.

 By helping to decide how the money from the Children's Wallet is spent, children experience that their voice matters and that they can make a difference for others.

-Children know better than anyone what is going on
+Children know better than anyone what's going on

-We believe it's perfectly natural for children to have a say in how the money is spent.
-After all, they know what's going on better than anyone else.
-By seeing the world through children's eyes, we can make choices that better meet their needs.
-This year, for example, a particularly large number of children expressed the importance of the love and support of a pet.
-This is a completely new theme for us, and we'll be exploring it in the coming weeks.
+We find it perfectly logical for children to have a say in how the money is spent.
+After all, they know better than anyone what's happening.
+By looking at the world through the eyes of children, we can make choices that better meet their needs.
+This year, for example, a remarkable number of children indicated how important the love and support of a pet is.
+For us, this is an entirely new theme, which we will develop in the coming period.

 Poverty at number 1

-Poverty remains a key issue for children.
-That's why this year, more than half of the funds from the Children's Wallet will go to projects for children living in poverty.
-A good example is the Poverty Fund.
-They were the first to receive a grant this year, and in a very special way.
-Children from the Gevers-Deutz Terwee School in Oegstgeest, who themselves participated in the Children's Wallet, presented them with a check.
-The Poverty Fund will use the money to help children in very concrete ways, for example, with personal care products and fun outings.
-The children were impressed by the Poverty Fund's visit: "I can hardly imagine that there are children without a bag and shoes" – Sam (10).
+Poverty remains the most important theme for children.
+Therefore, this year more than half of the Children's Wallet money goes to projects for children living in poverty.
+A good example of this is the Poverty Fund.
+They were the first to receive an allocation this year, and in a very special way.
+Children from the Gevers-Deutz Terweeschool in Oegstgeest, who themselves participated in the Children's Wallet, handed them a cheque.
+The Poverty Fund will use the money to help children very concretely, for example with toiletries and fun outings.
+The children were impressed by the visit of the Poverty Fund: “I can barely imagine that there are children without bags and shoes” – Sam (10).

-Thanks to our partner, Fonds 1818, we once again had a regional edition of the Kinderportemonnee (Children's Wallet) this year.
-Over 200 students from South Holland contributed ideas on how to best spend the €200,000 contribution in their own region.
-We will announce soon how we will distribute this generous amount.
+Thanks to our partner, Fund 1818, there was also a regional edition of the Children's Wallet this year.
+Over 200 students from South Holland helped us think about how best to spend the contribution of no less than €200,000 in their own region.
+We will soon announce how we will distribute this generous amount.